 Dark Matter Candidates

-WIMPs remain the most theoretically motivated candidates.
-They arise naturally in supersymmetric extensions of the Standard Model, have the right properties to have been produced in the Big Bang in the correct quantities (the "WIMP miracle"), and could be detected in underground detectors, at particle colliders, or through annihilation products in space.
-Decades of searching have not found them, significantly constraining their properties but not ruling them out.
+WIMPs (Weakly Interacting Massive Particles) remain the most theoretically motivated candidates.
+They arise naturally in supersymmetric extensions of the Standard Model of particle physics, have the right properties to have been produced in the Big Bang in the correct quantities (the so-called "WIMP miracle"), and could in principle be detected in underground detectors, at particle colliders, or through annihilation products in space.

-Primordial black holes — black holes formed in the early universe, before the formation of stars — were revived as candidates after gravitational wave detections showed more black holes than expected.
-Constraints from various observations limit the fraction of dark matter they can constitute, but they remain possible contributors.
+Primordial black holes -- black holes formed in the early universe, before the formation of stars -- were revived as candidates after gravitational wave detections by LIGO (Laser Interferometer Gravitational-Wave Observatory, first detection 2015) showed more black holes of intermediate mass than expected.
+Constraints from various observations (microlensing surveys, CMB distortions, and neutron star captures) limit the fraction of dark matter they can constitute, but they remain possible contributors, particularly in the mass range of 10^-12 to 10^-7 solar masses.

 Dark Energy Candidates

 Modified gravity: Perhaps dark energy and dark matter are artifacts of using the wrong theory of gravity on large scales.
-Modified gravity theories (MOND, f(R) gravity, etc.) attempt to explain these observations without introducing new forms of matter and energy.
-They have not succeeded in matching all observations simultaneously.
+Modified gravity theories -- including MOND (Modified Newtonian Dynamics, proposed by Mordehai Milgrom in 1983), f(R) gravity, and TeVeS (Tensor-Vector-Scalar gravity) -- attempt to explain observations without introducing new forms of matter and energy.
+MOND has notable success explaining galaxy rotation curves from a single parameter but struggles to explain the Bullet Cluster, the CMB power spectrum, and large-scale structure simultaneously.
+No modified gravity theory has yet matched all observations as well as Lambda-CDM.

 The Deepest Unsolved Problem in Physics

-The cosmological constant problem — why is the observed dark energy density 10¹²² times smaller than quantum field theory predicts? — is often described as the worst prediction in physics.
-The discrepancy between theory and observation is larger than for any other physical quantity.
+The cosmological constant problem -- why is the observed dark energy density 10^122 times smaller than quantum field theory predicts? -- is often described as the worst prediction in the history of physics.
+The discrepancy between theory and observation is larger than for any other physical quantity ever measured.

-The two great unsolved problems in fundamental physics — quantum gravity (reconciling general relativity with quantum mechanics) and the cosmological constant problem — are closely related.
+The two great unsolved problems in fundamental physics -- quantum gravity and the cosmological constant problem -- are closely related.
 Solving one may illuminate the other.

 For related concepts, see how the universe began, how gravity works, and what is quantum mechanics.